 He can't.
 He'll be forced to say that he made it as social commentary on factory conditions or the banality of industrialized craft or first-world privilege or something.

 Don't be like a sculptor who makes a perfect replica of a spoon.
-Keep some artistic distance between your characters and real people; between the world and your story's world; between your situations and objects, and those of the real world.
-(And hopefully you have something more interesting to show us than a kitchen utensil.)
+Keep some artistic distance between your characters and real people; between the world and your story's world; between your situations and objects, and those you see around you.
+(And hopefully you have something more interesting to show us in the first place than a kitchen utensil.)

 Somewhere between "bizarrely incoherent" and "replica of a spoon that is actually just a spoon," there's a whole range of possibility that is the artist's playground of Invention.